csmetzner/attention_mechanisms/README.md

 `python -d Mimic50 -m CNN -am random -en first_model -cq True -ci True -as True`

-The line above would create a directory named "results_first_model" containing sub-directories containing models, predictions, and scores.
-Models contains the models ran by you, predictions contains the sigmoid probabilities, and scores will contain the performance scores overall, performance scores broken down by quartiles (i.e,. -cq True), and performance scores for each individual label (i.e., -ci True).
-The directory scores will contain another directory called "analysis" containing the raw energy scores (i.e., -as True).
+The line above would create a directory named `results_first_model` containing sub-directories containing `models`, `predictions`, and `scores`. `models` contains the models ran by you, `predictions` contains the sigmoid probabilities, and `scores` will contain the performance scores overall, performance scores broken down by quartiles (i.e,. -cq True), and performance scores for each individual label (i.e., -ci True).
+The directory `scores` will contain another directory called `analysis` containing the raw energy scores (i.e., -as True).

 ## Project members